 That’s why it’s important to take a look at all your credit cards and identify which ones have the highest interest rates and balances.
 So grab that stack of credit card bills off the kitchen counter, take a seat (and a deep breath), and dig in.
-Our handy debt calculator can also help you gain a better understanding of your current debts, and it’s free to use.
+Our handy Debt Calculator can also help you gain a better understanding of your current debts, plus it’s free to use.

 Remember, it’s important to reward yourself occasionally too.
 If positive reinforcement can work on kids and pets, it can work for you as well!
 Each month that you don’t use your credit cards, treat yourself to something you’ve temporarily sidelined, but keep it within reason.
-Maybe it’s catching a matinee, splurging on one designer coffee, or picking up a box of those Timbits you’ve been craving.
+Maybe it’s catching a movie, splurging on a designer coffee, or picking up a box of those Timbits you’ve been craving.

-Need a little help?
+Need some thought-starters to start making cuts?
 From packing your own lunch to DIY manicures, saving money is easy when you’re open-minded.
 These ideas can also be very beneficial when considering how to become debt free on a low income.

-Here are seven ways to save money and pay down those debts:
+Here are seven ways to save money and help pay off debt:

 Sell unused items online.

 Got old hunting and fishing gear in the garage?
 Or outgrown kids’ clothes and toys in the attic?
-Turn them into cash with one of these 5 popular Canadian eCommerce site.
+Turn them into cash with one of these 5 popular Canadian eCommerce sites.

 Buy generic grocery and household items.